 The following summarizes uses and benefits of the University of Puget Sound Logger Card.

-The Logger Card is a multifunctional ID/access card which also serves as a debit card from your student account.
+The Logger Card is a multifunctional ID/access card which also serves as a meal card.

 Electronic door access: Swipe your card to access places like your residence hall and other campus buildings and rooms you have been authorized to enter.